 Allow 15-30 min for spontaneous contractions to begin.
 Record spontaneous uterine motility for 10 min from an axial plane using any type of digital video equipment.

-Transfer the preparation into a Petri ish containing the oxygenated Krebs buffer supplemented with a test compound.
+Transfer the preparation into a Petri dish containing the oxygenated Krebs buffer supplemented with a test compound.
 Record spontaneous uterine motility for about 10 min from an axial plane using any type of digital video equipment.

 Wash the entire reproductive tract in 100 mm Petri dish with 10 mL of DPBS to assess the reversibility of treatment.

-Transfer the preparation into a Petri with the fresh oxygenated Krebs buffer.
+Transfer the preparation into a Petri dish with the freshly oxygenated Krebs buffer.
 Record spontaneous uterine motility for about 10 min from an axial plane using any type of digital video equipment.

 Transfer the preparation to another 35 mm Petri dish filled with oxygenated Krebs buffer supplemented with the vehicle for the test compound to ensure that there are no mechanically induced changes in spontaneous uterine motility.
 This is an important control.